Lazerbeak12345/bad-mitten-browser/README.md

 ## Target platform(s)

 I plan on focusing all of my development on Linux.
-I don't see any reason why I woudn't support other \*nixes, such as Darwin (macos), BSDs, Minix, Redox, and the like, so patches to make it work there will be likely to be given some degree of priority over feature functionality.
+I don't see any reason why I wouldn't support other \*nixes, such as Darwin (macOS), BSDs, Minix, Redox, and the like, so patches to make it work there will be likely to be given some degree of priority over feature functionality.

 However, Windows compatibility is a low priority.
-It's nice if it works on Windows, but I don't want to spend very much effort on it, as I hold the beleif that the Windows NT architecture is obsolete, and I don't plan on giving obsolete platforms any sort of priority.
+It's nice if it works on Windows, but I don't want to spend very much effort on it, as I hold the belief that the Windows NT architecture is obsolete, and I don't plan on giving obsolete platforms any sort of priority.
-**As of yet, I have seen nothing to inicate that it _wouldn't_ work on Windows, but Windows users should not expect to be able to run development versions, for reasons mentioned above.**
+**As of yet, I have seen nothing to indicate that it _wouldn't_ work on Windows, but Windows users should not expect to be able to run development versions, for reasons mentioned above.**